 Whilst the local population is significantly wealthier than the city as a whole, there is a wide spectrum and there appear to be elderly who are asset rich – their house – but cash poor.

-Most elderly live the as the rest of the community, in ordinary houses, apartments, flats etc. Many live with their partners or other family but 11.6%2 of houses are occupied by a single person over 65.
-There is a range of special accommodations – mostly provided privately.
+Most elderly live the same as the rest of the community, in ordinary houses, apartments, flats etc. Many live with their partners or other family but 11.6%2 of houses are occupied by a single person over 65.
+There is a range of special accommodations – most provided privately.

-- Retirement Living.
-Dunmail Manor and Kirk Manor Court.
+• Retirement Living.
+Dunmail Manor and Kirk Manor Court in Cults and Woodland Grove, Milltimber.
 Total 69 flats.

 There is also ACC controlled accommodation for the elderly available in surrounding areas.